AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/accounts-and-services.md

 ## Adobe Project Firefly{#adobe-project-firefly}

-The [Adobe Project Firefly](https://www.adobe.io/apis/experienceplatform/project-firefly.html) framework is used for building and deploying custom applications to Adobe I/O Runtime, Adobe's serverless platform.
-AEM Asset Compute applications are specially built Firefly applications that integrate with AEM Assets via Processing Profiles, and provide the ability to access and process asset binaries.
+The [Adobe Project Firefly](https://www.adobe.io/apis/experienceplatform/project-firefly.html) framework is used for building and deploying custom actions to Adobe I/O Runtime, Adobe's serverless platform.
+AEM Asset Compute projects are specially built Firefly projects that integrate with AEM Assets via Processing Profiles, and provide the ability to access and process asset binaries.

 To gain access to Project Firefly, sign-up for the preview.